RadiantBlockchain/radiant-node/doc/benchmarking.md

 # Benchmarking

-Bitcoin Cash Node has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.
+Radiant Node has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.